mydataglobal/bylaws/README.md

 ## 4.2 Board elections

-The elections for members of the Board takes place in the autumn general meeting.
+The elections for members of the Board takes place in the annual general meeting.

 All members of the Board must be individual members of the Association.
 Any member may nominate any individual member as a candidate for the Board.